jamietre/CsQuery/README.md

 ##### Creating a new DOM

-*Create from a string of HTML*

-    var dom = CQ.Create(htmlString);

-Starting with version 1.1.2, there are two more methods for creating content.
+Starting with version 1.1.2, there are three different methods for creating content.
 This reflects changes in the HTML parser to comply with [HTML5 specifications for handling optional tags](http://dev.w3.org/html5/spec/single-page.html#optional-tags).

-The HTML and BODY tags are optional.
-If you load an HTML fragment in a browser, you'll notice when you look at the markup it its debugger, they have been created.
-CsQuery now does this, too.
-This ensures that selectors will return exactly the same results
+The difference between each method has to do with optional tag handling.

+Each of these methods has overloads for `string`, `char[]`, and `Stream` inputs.

+*Create from memory *

-    CQ.Create(..)           // Create a content block
+    var dom = CQ.Create(..);   // Create content

-This method is meant to be used for complete HTML blocks but not documents, for example, a piece of content retrieved from a CMS that will be embedded in another document.
+This is the most general-purpose method.
+It is meant to be used for complete HTML blocks or documents.
 Using this method, missing tags will be created according to the HTML5 spec EXCEPT for the `html` and `body` tags.
-Additionally, stranded text will be wrapped in `span` tags making it safe to insert into nodes that cannot have text directly as children.
+That is, this method does *not* assume that the content is a complete document.
+Additionally, orphaned text (any text appearing outside of a valid HTML tag) will be wrapped in `span` tags making it safe to insert into nodes that cannot have text directly as children.

-This method is the most general in purpose.
-It will work fine for fragments too -- though it may insert TBODY tags in tables.
-It will work fine for complete documents -- but it won't fill in missing HTML/BODY tags.
-It will basically not assume any particular purpose for the HTML, but still try to return complete markup.
+This method will work fine for fragments -- and it will insert optional tags such as TBODY tags in tables.
+It will also work fine for complete documents -- but it won't fill in missing HTML/BODY tags.
+It will basically not assume any particular purpose for the HTML, but still try to return valid markup.

+* Create a document *

     CQ.CreateDocument(..)   // Create a document.

-This method creates a complete HTML document.
+This method assumes that the content is a complete HTML document and not a fragment.
+In addition to the handling of optional tags provided by the `Create` method, this method will ensure that any content is a complete HTML document.
 If the `html`, `body` or `head` tags are missing, they will be created.
 Stranded text nodes (e.g. outside of `body`) will be moved inside the body.

+* Create a fragment *

     CQ.CreateFragment(..)   // Create a fragment.

-This method interprets the content as a true fragment that you will use for any purpose.
-No attempt will be made to identify and create missing opening tags.
-Missing close tag rules still apply, though, since it's impossible to create a CQ document that is "incomplete."
-This method is the default handling for creating HTML from a selector, e.g.
+This method interprets the content as a true fragment that you may use for any purpose.
+No attempt will be made to identify and create missing opening tags such as `tbody` -- the actual markup will be interpreted exactly as presented.
+Missing close tag rules still apply, though, since it's impossible to create a CQ document that has incomplete nodes.

+When creating HTML from a selector using jQuery syntax, this is the method that will be used, e.g.

     var fragment = someCsQueryDocument.Select["<div /">];

-*Load synchronously*
+* Create from a file *

+There are methods to create a document or just content from a file directly:

+    CQ.CreateFromFile(..)
+    CQ.CreateDocumentFromFile(..)

+*Load synchronously from a URL*

     var dom = CQ.CreateFromUrl("http://www.jquery.com");

-*Load asynchronously (non-blocking)*
+*Load asynchronously (non-blocking) from a URL*

 CsQuery (as of 1.0 Beta 2) implements a basic Promise API for asynchronous callbacks.
 This can be used to create convenient constructs for managing asynchronous requests; see the "Promises" section below for more details.